Tony Graziani: Philadelphia Soul

 Prior to the 2005 season, Graziani signed with the Philadelphia Soul and became the highest-paid player in the league.
-He completed 328 out of 555 passes that year for 4,272 yards, 90 touchdowns, and 15 interceptions as Philadelphia had a disappointing 6-10 season.
+He completed 328 out of 555 passes that year for 4,272 yards, 90 touchdowns, and 15 interceptions as Philadelphia had a disappointing 6–10 season.
 In an injury-riddled 2006, he completed 232 of 389 passes for 2,981 yards, 41 touchdowns, and 11 interceptions, but Philadelphia went 9-7 and made the playoffs for the first time ever.
 Through Week 4 of the 2007 Arena Football League season, Graziani had completed 75 of 116 passes for 1,041 yards, 24 touchdowns, and only three interceptions.
-At the time, the Soul were undefeated at 5-0.
+At the time, the Soul were undefeated at 5–0.
 In Graziani's third start against the Colorado Crush he threw for eight touchdowns topping out over 300 yards and only one interception.
 He suffered a shoulder injury in week 6, and was unable to play for the next five games.
 He came back in week 12 against the New Orleans VooDoo and went 7-of-15 for 81 yards and four touchdowns.
-The Soul won the game 78-34.
+The Soul won the game 78–34.

 During Week 1 of the 2008 season Graziani set the Soul franchise single game record for most touchdown passes in a game (nine).
 In Week 3, he suffered a sprained ankle.
 He was scheduled to return Week 7 against the San Jose SaberCats, but before the game it was decided he wouldn't play.
 He returned Week 8 against the Columbus Destroyers, but left the game with an injury.
 He briefly returned against the Dallas Desperados, but left the game with a concussion.
 He did not play in the AFL after that.

 Post-football career

-Graziani is an Insurance Agent with Century Insurance Group and occasional football analyst for the ESPN family of networks.
+Graziani has worked as a real estate/insurance agent.
+He has also been an occasional football analyst for the ESPN family of networks.
 He is the co-founder of TD Desert Properties.
 In 2011, he was named field representative for Assemblyman Brian Nestande, who represents portions of the Inland Empire and Coachella Valley.
 He makes his home in Bend, Oregon where he sits on the board for The Office Group, an academic mentoring program for youth.
 He is also the assistant head football coach at Summit High School.

-Personal life

 Graziani has worked as an analyst on the Sports USA Radio Network.

-He is married to his wife Sarah and has three children.